Robert-G-J/shop-til-you-drop/README.md

 Gosh, I went for straight up vanilla CSS with no preprocessors.
 Since I came across Sass on a work project, I've been sold on its approach.
 I've used vanilla here as the style sheet is small and because I need the practice.
 Ideally, I'd invest in using [styled-components](https://www.styled-components.com/), to ensure all styles are closely associated with their components.

-### Absence of jQuery

-JQuery gets a bit of a bashing these days, despite being what I think is a rather well designed api.
-I've avoided it here to try and keep my code as vanilla ES6 as possible, no other reason.

 ### Reusable Components

 You'll notice there aren't any.
 This is intentional.
 Since I only code what is necessary by using TDD, and refactor after to remove duplication, there is yet to be a need for a component to be abstract to a more general reusuable form.
 When one arises, the abstraction will happen.